-(b) preparing documents not otherwise required by the Market Rules, applicable law or regulation.Information to be Released via the Market Web Site
+(b) preparing documents not otherwise required by the Market Rules, applicable law or regulation.

-10.5.
-Public Information
+10.5 Information to be Released via the Market Web Site

 10.5.1.
-The IMO must set the class of confidentiality status for the following information under clause 10.2.1, as Public and the IMO must make each item of information available from the Market Web-Site after that item of information becomes available to the IMO:
+The IMO must make each item of information available from the Market Web-Site after that item of information becomes available to the IMO:

 (a) the following Market Rule and Market Procedure information and documents: